 - This will give you the opportunity to declutter, because moving home is often the only time we ever really have a good clear out of all those things we have been hoarding.
 It’s much harder to do this if the removers are packing for you – they will just pack everything, including, as I found out on my last house move, my office wastepaper basket along with all the rubbish in it!

-- It will save you money (although not always as much as you would think)
+- It will save you money – although not always as much as you would think so make sure you do your sums.

 Having The Removers Pack The Boxes